splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 * `end_time` - (Optional) Seconds since epoch.
 Used for visualization.
 Conflicts with `time_range`.
 * `tags` - (Optional) Tags associated with the detector.
 * `teams` - (Optional) Team IDs to associate the detector to.
+* `detector_origin` - (Optional) Indicates how a detector was created.
+The possible values are: Standard and AutoDetectCustomization.
+The value can only be set when creating the detector and cannot be modified later.
+* `parent_detector_id` - (Optional) ID of the AutoDetect parent detector from which this detector is customized and created.
+This property is required for detectors with detectorOrigin of type AutoDetectCustomization.
+The value can only be set when creating the detector and cannot be modified later.
 * `rule` - (Required) Set of rules used for alerting.
     * `detect_label` - (Required) A detect label which matches a detect label within `program_text`.
     * `severity` - (Required) The severity of the rule, must be one of: `"Critical"`, `"Major"`, `"Minor"`, `"Warning"`, `"Info"`.